-The risk of destruction, loss or deterioration of construction lies with the contractor, and the immediate consequence of such destruction, loss or deterioration is that the contractor is not able to charge the price agreed by the parties.
-Therefore, it is necessary to differentiate between the following two scenarios:
+The risk of destruction, loss or deterioration of construction lies with the contractor, and the immediate consequence of such destruction, loss or deterioration is that the contractor cannot charge the price agreed by the parties.
+Therefore, it is necessary to differentiate between two scenarios:

-- when the contractor provides the work but not the materials, because they are provided by the client (in these cases, the contractor must bear the risk of losing or deteriorating, as long as it is not attributable to the contractor or in default due to the contracting party not having received the work when it was agreed); and - when the contractor provides the work and also the materials (the contractor will be responsible for these damages as long as there is no default on the part of the contracting party).
+- when the contractor provides the work but not the materials because the client provides them (in these cases, the contractor must bear the risk of losing or deteriorating, as long as it is not attributable to the contractor or in default due to the contracting party not having received the work when it was agreed); and - when the contractor provides the work and the materials (the contractor will be responsible for these damages as long as there is no default on the part of the contracting party).